fengranMark/ConvRelExpand/README.md

 # ConvRelExpand

-Learning to Relate to Previous Turns in Conversational Search.
-A temporary repository of our KDD 2023 submission.
+A temporary repository of our KDD 2023 accepted paper - Learning to Relate to Previous Turns in Conversational Search.

 # Running Steps - Example